-Hot money flows refer to capital flows moving to countries with higher interest rates and / or expected changes in exchange rates.
+Definition – Hot money flows refer to capital flows moving to countries with higher interest rates and/or expected changes in exchange rates.

-For international investors, there is substantial gains to be made from moving money between different countries with different interest rates.
+For international investors, there are substantial gains to be made from moving money between different countries with different interest rates.

-Suppose the EU and US both have an interest rate of 0.5%.
+Suppose the EU and UK both have an interest rate of 0.5%.
 At that time, it doesn’t make much difference whether you put savings in the US banks or EU banks.

-However, if the US increased interest rates to 1.5% then you would get a substantially higher return from saving in a US bank.
-Therefore, EU investors may sell Euros and buy dollars so that they can gain more interest from their savings.
+However, if the UK increased interest rates to 1.5% then you would get a substantially higher return from saving in a UK bank.
+Therefore, EU investors may sell Euros and buy Pound Sterling so that they can gain more interest from their savings.

-This increased demand for dollars will push up the value of the dollar against the Euro.
+This increased demand for Pound Sterling will push up the value of the Pound against the Euro.